How Do Robo-Advisors Work?

 Blooom is a robo-advisor that only manages your 401(k) investments.
 You pay $10 per month and Blooom chooses the lowest cost funds from the available choices.

-Hedgeable and Qplum offer hedge-fund like robo advisors.
+Qplum offers hedge-fund like robo advisors.
 Their fees are lower than those of typical hedge funds and you don’t need a six-figure portfolio to invest.